 I highly recommend rashguards or UV protective swim gear.
 I can't have sunscreen in my pool.
 It makes the kids slippery and even the “waterproof” brands come right off in the water which gets in their eyes and burns.
 Also, I have a saline pool so even if just a couple of kids wear sunscreen the water gets cloudy and I need to add chemicals to clear it which no one likes.
 Check with your doctor; some doctors are now recommending at least 15 minutes a day without sunscreen to make sure your child is getting enough vitamin D. On very fair skin you can put some on their face, but do not put it on in the car or at the pool.
 Most sunscreens recommend at least 30 minutes before going into water to be effective.

 The pool is heated to 93 degrees.
 This feels like womb temperature and gives the children a comfortable environment and enjoyable sensory experience to learn to swim in.

 Do you use floaties or goggles?

 No goggles or floaties.
 Floaties force the body in an upright position which is known as “the drowning position”.
 A person sinks quicker and cannot indefinitely stay afloat in this position.
-Floaties create a false sense of security and encourage the fear of getting the face wet which is the main obstacle that prevents many kids from swimming.
-Furthermore, if they're used to floaties and fall in a pool, they sink quicker because they have no experience of what their body feels like in water without floaties and they can panic.
+Floaties create a false sense of security and encourage the fear of getting the face wet which is the main obstacle preventing kids from swimming.
+Furthermore, if they're used to floaties and fall in a pool, they panic and sink quicker because they have no experience of what their body feels like in water without floaties and they can panic.
 Goggles undermine genuine confidence and become a prop that can often make kids think they need goggles to swim.
 True confidence needs to be realized out of one's own success - not accessories.
 Once your child is swimming confidently or doing laps in highly chlorinated pools, then consider goggles.

 Is your pool chlorinated?